Sabirul Islam

-Sabirul Islam (সাবিরুল ইসলাম; born 12 July 1990) is an English entrepreneur, author and motivational speaker.
+Sabirul Islam (সাবিরুল ইসলাম; born 12 July 1990) is a British entrepreneur, author and motivational speaker.
 He has written three self-help books.
 His Teen-Trepreneur board game sold to over 550 schools in the United Kingdom and in 14 countries worldwide.
-Since 2011, he has spoken at over 700 events worldwide as part of his Inspire1Million campaign.
+Since 2011, he has spoken at 867 events worldwide as part of his Inspire1Million campaign.

 Early life

-Islam was born in Tower Hamlets, London, England and grew up in London, England.
+Sabirul was born in Tower Hamlets, London, England and grew up in London, England.
 He attended Swanlea School.
 In 2008, he left City and Islington College.

-Islam's parents are from Bangladesh with roots in Sylhet who came to London to work and live a better lifestyle.
+Sabirul's parents are from Bangladesh with roots in Sylhet who came to London to work and live a better lifestyle.
 He has five siblings; two younger brothers and three younger sisters.

-Islam first visited Sylhet at the age of three.
+Sabirul first visited Sylhet at the age of three.
 During his childhood, his parents never worked and mainly lived off state benefits in UK, and in his neighbourhood, violence, crime and drugs were regular issues.
 He was diagnosed with epilepsy at the age of 11 and his doctors opined that he could never travel in an airplane in his condition.

 Career

 Early career

-At the age of 13, Islam was hired by his 14-year-old cousin in his company, The Royal Dragons, designing and printing calendars for teachers.
-Islam was given the role of a production director, however after Islam did not take it seriously and took it for granted, he was fired after two weeks.
+At the age of 13, Sabir was hired by his 14-year-old cousin in his company, The Royal Dragons, designing and printing calendars for teachers.
+Islam was given the role of a production director, however after Sabir did not take it seriously and took it for granted, he was fired after two weeks.

 Proving his cousin wrong was the motivation behind setting up his first business.
-In September 2004, Islam's first business was a website design company for corporate businesses called Veyron Technology, which he ran with six friends, all 13 to 14 years old.
+In September 2004, Sabir's first business was a website design company for corporate businesses called Veyron Technology, which he ran with six friends, all 13 to 14 years old.
 They knocked on the doors of five renowned banks asking to design their website to every employee that happened to pass by.
 The sixth bank was Merrill Lynch and the executive director took notice of them and gave them a chance and they made £2000 within the first two weeks.
 Two years later he closed it down.
 His company had several other major clients, including ABN AMRO and Morgan Stanley and even won an award for 'Best Inner East London Company'.

 At the age of 16, whilst still studying at school, he was employed by Merrill Lynch as junior stock trader, which provided him with a two-week programme to learn the basics about investment and trading in New York City.
 Three months later he became a part-time trader for a period of nine months.

 In 2006, he met Mybnk founder, Lily Lapenna, when he entered a competition to invest £10 into various items to sell on at a profit, he turned it into £200.